Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 Rust is safe, but Rust is not an island.

-Sometimes when we use Rust, we need to access heap memory, utilise peripherals, and talk to other software.
+Sometimes when we use Rust, we need to access heap memory, use peripherals, and talk to other software.
 We can't guarantee that any of these actions are safe.

 But wait!
 Haven't we _been_ accessing Heap Memory throughout this book?
 Yes, we have.
 Types like `Vec` and `String`